NicolasGensollen/nicolasgensollen.github.io/_journal_publications/2019-05-23-beyond-hosting-capacity-using-shortest-path-methods-to-minimize-upgrade-cost-pathways.md

 # Beyond Hosting Capacity: Using Shortest-Path Methods to Minimize Upgrade Cost Pathways

-*Published in IEEE Journal of Photovoltaics (Volume: 9, Issue: 4, July 2019)*
+*Published in IEEE Journal of Photovoltaics (Volume: 9, Issue: 4, July 2019) and presented at the 7th World Conference on Photovoltaic Energy Conversion (WCPEC-7), in Waikoloa, HI, USA, in June 2018*

 ## Abstract